Recursive Variational Quantum Compiling: Introduction

 \section{Introduction}

 Quantum computers show potential in solving problems outside the reach of classical computers \cite{365700,doi:10.1126/science.273.5278.1073}.
-Unfortunately, today's noisy intermediate-scale quantum (NISQ) devices have quite limited coherence times and we are hence dependent on algorithms that are not only efficient, but also have a short enough circuit depth to respect the coherence times of the specific hardware (Quantum computing in the NISQ era and beyond).
+Unfortunately, today's noisy intermediate-scale quantum (NISQ) devices have quite limited coherence times.
+We are hence dependent on algorithms that are not only efficient, but also have a shallow circuit depth (the number of unique time steps during which gates are applied \cite{NielsenChuang2010}), in order to respect the specific hardware \cite{Preskill2018quantumcomputingin}.
 Hybrid quantum-classical algorithms are perfect candidates for NISQ devices, as they are built on the philosophy that even minimal quantum resources could be made useful when used in conjunction with classical routines \cite{McClean_2016}.
 Examples of such algorithms are the variational quantum eigensolvers (VQE) for finding the ground state of a Hamiltonian \cite{VQEog}, the quantum approximate optimization algorithm used for optimization problems \cite{farhi2014quantum} and parameterized quantum circuits for machine learning problems \cite{Benedetti_2019}.
-Even though these algorithms are both ingenious and promising, could one utilize the hybrid quantum-classical approach to run existing deep quantum circuits on NISQ devices?
+Even though these algorithms are promising, could one utilize the hybrid quantum-classical approach to run existing deep quantum circuits on NISQ devices?